aerdman1/henryhowler/docs/Gene Henry's Branch/chip-linda/chip-linda-1/we-miss-you-chip--poems-by-dan.md

 There’s no happy ending to a story like this.
 Didn’t get to say bye with a hug or a kiss.

-We’ll remember and cherish him though we’re apart Together we’ll keep him in mind and in heart.
+We’ll remember and cherish him though we’re apart, Together we’ll keep him in mind and in heart.

 I know that he loves us, and we’ll meet on that shore, Where sorrow, and sadness, and pain are no more.